Shamar/shamar.github.io/_posts/2019-06-03-what-is-informatics.markdown

 "musical chairs" to describe the inner working of [hash tables](https://en.wikipedia.org/wiki/Hash_table) in that same paper.

-The problem of naming is not "just" a philsophical one: after thousands years of history, we know that the words we use forge our understanding of reality.
+The problem of naming is not "just" a philosophical one: after thousands years of history, we know that the words we use forge our understanding of reality.
 By focusing on computers and what we can do through them, we blind ourselves on the wider application